Steel Dynamics earnings decline from previous quarter

 Recycling Today archives

-Fort Wayne, Indiana-based Steel Dynamics Inc. (SDI) has announced 2024 third quarter net income of $318 million, which is down nearly 26 percent from the previous quarter’s $428 million and off by almost 45 percent from the $577 million net income SDI enjoyed in last year’s third quarter.
+Fort Wayne, Indiana-based Steel Dynamics Inc. (SDI) is reporting 2024 third quarter net income of $318 million, which is down nearly 26 percent from the previous quarter’s $428 million and off by almost 45 percent from the $577 million net income SDI enjoyed in last year’s third quarter.

-In comments accompanying its earnings, SDI and its CEO refer to narrower margins in its scrap-melting electric arc furnace (EAF) mill operations, but also to a $10 million loss tied to a copper trade.
+In comments accompanying its earnings, SDI refers to narrower margins in its scrap-melting electric arc furnace (EAF) mill operations, but also to a $10 million loss tied to a copper trade.

-“Underlying steel demand continued to be stable in the third quarter,” says SDI co-founder, board chair and CEO Mark D. Millett.
-“However, earnings declined sequentially based on lower average realized steel pricing—primarily within the flat-rolled operations as generally 80 percent of this business is contractually based and tied to lagging pricing indices.”
+“Underlying steel demand continued to be stable in the third quarter,” SDI co-founder and CEO Mark D. Millett says.
+“However, earnings declined sequentially based on lower average realized steel pricing—primarily within the flat-rolled operations as generally 80 percent of this business is contractually based and tied to lagging pricing indices.

 In terms of growth initiatives, SDI’s construction of the Aluminum Dynamics facility in Mississippi is one of the largest ones currently.

-In the steel sector from this July through September, the company says “realized selling values” for most of its steel “declined more than scrap costs” in the quarter.
+In the steel sector from July through September, the company says realized selling values for most of its steel declined more than scrap costs in the quarter.

-SDI says the average ferrous scrap cost per ton melted at the company’s steel mills decreased $21 quarter-on-quarter to an average of $367 per ton.
+Average ferrous scrap cost per ton melted at SDI's steel mills decreased $21 quarter on quarter to an average of $367 per ton.

-“Shipments and pricing declined for both ferrous and nonferrous materials in the quarter,” says SDI, on the ferrous side blaming “softer demand, as many domestic steel mills had scheduled maintenance outages.”
+“Shipments and pricing declined for both ferrous and nonferrous materials in the quarter,” SDI says, on the ferrous side blaming “softer demand, as many domestic steel mills had scheduled maintenance outages.”

-In its nonferrous scrap trading operations, SDI says it “experienced an unexpected unrealized, non-cash copper ‘hedging’ loss of $10 million” in the third quarter, “as copper prices sequentially increased significantly from August to September.”
-[Hedging typically is undertaken to prevent such one-time losses rather than leading to incurring them.]
+In its nonferrous scrap trading operations, SDI experienced an "unexpected, unrealized" noncash copper hedging loss of $10 million in the third quarter, as copper prices sequentially increased significantly from August to September.
+Hedging typically is undertaken to prevent such one-time losses rather than leading to incurring them.

 Those figures compared with net income of $2.0 billion in the first nine months of 2023, or $11.98 per diluted share, when SDI experienced net sales of $14.6 billion.

-Looking ahead, CEO Millett remarks, “We expect steel pricing to recover with an anticipated lower domestic interest rate environment, coupled with continuing onshoring of manufacturing businesses, and the expectation of significant fixed asset investment to be derived from public funding related to the U.S. Infrastructure, Inflation Reduction Act, and Department of Energy programs.”
+“We expect steel pricing to recover with an anticipated lower domestic interest rate environment, coupled with continuing onshoring of manufacturing businesses, and the expectation of significant fixed asset investment to be derived from public funding related to the U.S. Infrastructure, Inflation Reduction Act, and Department of Energy programs," Millett says looking ahead.